Transient-Labs/tl-creator-contracts/README.md

 Allows creators to airdrop tokens to a list of addresses.

 ### Batch Minting
 Allows creators to cheaply batch mint tokens to their wallet.
-Uses EIP-2309 during mint to save gas.
 Testing shows this is market leading: [view here](https://docs.transientlabs.xyz/creator-contracts/ERC721TL)

 ### Proxy Deployments
 We use immutable ERC-1967 proxies for creators to deploy contracts in a cheap and immutable way while being able to customize aspects like contract name (in source code) and ASCII art/personalization.